 2. successfully complete the number of honors credits required, which is determined at the time of admission to the honors program (see below);

 3. attain ten honors points per academic year, which usually translates to two co-curricular activities

-a semester or one major honors experience, such as global travel or an honors retreat;
+a semester or one major honors experience, such as global travel or an honors retreat and one honors course;

 4. and finish an original, independent capstone honors project culminating in a presentation to the university community OR compile an honors portfolio culminating in a presentation to the university community.

 To achieve this level of distinction, you must complete at least 15 honors credits at the lower-division level and participate in a minimum number of Denit sponsored or approved events.
 No honors contracts are accepted.

 Enroll in honors freshman learning communities and you can complete 15 credits fast.